 Médecins Sans Frontières (MSF) is calling on the pharmaceutical corporation Johnson & Johnson (J&J) to lower the price of its drug-resistant tuberculosis (DR-TB) medicine bedaquiline (Sirturo®), to no more than US$1 per day, everywhere.
 Bedaquiline should be affordable and accessible for those who need it in order to benefit as many people with DR-TB as possible and also in keeping with the collective contributions that went into the drug’s development.

 Bedaquiline is one of only three new TB drugs to be developed in over half a century.
 When included as part of a treatment regimen, bedaquiline can cure more people of DR-TB than older, toxic treatments that need to be injected and often cause devastating side effects including permanent deafness and psychosis.
-In 2019, the World Health Organization (WHO) updated its treatment guidelines, recommending bedaquiline as a core drug of an all-oral treatment regimen for multidrug-resistant TB (MDR-TB).
-However, the current high price of bedaquiline remains a significant, but not the only, barrier to countries’ efforts to scale-up access to the drug, now an essential part of DR-TB regimens.
+In 2019, the World Health Organization (WHO) updated its treatment guidelines, recommending bedaquiline as a core drug of an all-oral treatment regimen for multidrug-resistant TB (MDR-TB).1 However, the current high price of bedaquiline remains a significant, but not the only, barrier to countries’ efforts to scale-up access to the drug, now an essential part of DR-TB regimens.
+As of August 2019, only 36,353 people had received bedaquiline worldwide since it was approved for use in 2012.

 Bedaquiline was developed with considerable taxpayer, non-profit and philanthropic support.
 The joint effort behind the drug’s development is much greater than funding alone: many studies and operational research carried out by others, including MSF, were key in generating evidence to inform the use of bedaquiline, including its effectiveness against DR-TB.
 Essential to these studies were medical personnel, patients and other contributions through the health system, and specific funding.